loetek/Roll-Call-FrontEnd-Capstone/README.md

+MVP achieved on 8th.
+Final MVP Approval Feb 11th. ---> MVPBranch created and saved to maintain integrity of project.

 This is my final Front End Capstone project with NSS.
 The app is an attendance tracker for instructors and employers.
 It will also act as an automated information exchange to pass along data to whatever team the user is signing into for attendance.